ItineraryNorth CoastThe Best of the North: Exploring Iceland’s Diamond Circle

 Is Iceland Cold?
 Prepare for Your Arctic Adventure

 Iceland is known as the land of Fire and Ice, which could cause some confusion regarding the weather.
-But don’t worry, we are here to help you navigate Iceland’s temperatures.
-First off, location is key to why the island has colder weather compared to other countries.
+But don’t worry—we are here to help you navigate Iceland’s temperatures.
+First, location is key to why the island has colder weather than other countries.

 Go Car Rental Iceland travel writer Leah BIlquist